armory/documentation/_operator_reference/ci.md

    - `READ`: A user must have at least one of these roles in order to view this build master or use it as a trigger source.
 - `project`: (*Required*) The name of the GCP project in which to trigger and monitor builds.
 - `subscriptionName`: The name of the PubSub subscription on which to listen for build changes.
 - `jsonKey`: The path to a JSON service account that Spinnaker will use as credentials.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.

 # Jenkins